 The best way to begin calculating this estimate is with supporting documents to show your medical condition prevents you from working.
 From there, we need a physician’s opinion on your degree and length of disability.
-This will indicate how much time off you need to recover – or even if you’re expected to fully recover.
+This will indicate how much time off you need to recover – or even if you’re expected to recover fully.

 If you are self-employed (i.e., sole proprietor or independent contractor), we’ll claim lost income rather than lost wages.
-The process is a bit different, but we still have the same goal, which is to gather records identifying the amount of earnings you would have received but for the injury.
+The process is a bit different, but we still have the same goal, which is to gather records identifying the earnings you would have received before the injury.

 There are no hard-and-fast rules for calculating these damages, but experienced injury attorneys in Massachusetts know how to argue for maximum compensation in such cases.
 We examine the severity of injuries (as demonstrated by medical records and physician opinions), the extent of ongoing disabilities and the impact this has had on your everyday life and personal relationships.
 If you were once an extremely active, happy person with close family ties and are now dependent on a wheelchair, increasingly isolated and suffering depression, there is likely a strong argument for significant pain and suffering damages.Loss of Consortium